 - The James Walter Deppa property

-The Walker Farm was the largest of all the properties the Kettlers bought.
-It was 412 acres and now is Walker's Choice, Cider Mill, Horizon Run, Christopher Court, Dockside, Nathan's Hill, Millrace, the library, the day care center, Montgomery Village Plaza, Breckenridge, Grover's Forge, Lake Whetstone, South Valley Park and part of Lakeforest Mall.
+The Walker Farm was the largest of all the properties that the Kettlers bought.
+It was 412 acres and now is Walker's Choice, Cider Mill, Horizon Run, Christopher Court, Dockside, Nathan's Hill, Millrace, the library, the day care center, Montgomery Village Plaza, Breckenridge, Grover's Forge, Lake Whetstone, South Valley Park and the former Lakeforest Mall site.

 When did building start?